 Test prints for £5 and £10 banknotes

 New banknote design elements are always tested extensively.
-These are tests for the Queen’s portrait on the new £5 and £10 Series B banknotes.
+These are tests for HM Queen Elizabeth II's portrait on the new £5 and £10 Series B banknotes.

 Portraits are a useful security feature for banknotes as the human eye can easily detect changes to an image of a face.